 II.B.1.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; ^(Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; ^(Core) with patient during resid strive for im and Intent: Patients have the right to expect quality, cost-effective care safety at its core.
-The foundation for meeting this expectation is formed ency and fellowship.
-Faculty members model these goals and continually provement in care and cost, embracing a commitment to the patient and ity they serve.
-II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.d) administer and maintain an educational environment conducive to educating fellows; ^(Core)
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
+(Core)

+- II.B.1.a) In addition to the program director, at least one surgeon certified in surgical critical care must be appointed to the faculty for every critical care fellow enrolled in the program.
+(Core) - II.B.2.
+Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)

+Background and Intent: Patients have the right to expect quality, cost-effective care with patient safety at its core.
+The foundation for meeting this expectation is formed during residency and fellowship.
+Faculty members model these goals and continually strive for improvement in care and cost, embracing a commitment to the patient and the community they serve.

+II.B.2.c) demonstrate a strong interest in the education of fellows, including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core)

-II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; ^(Core)
+- II.B.2.d) administer and maintain an educational environment conducive to educating fellows; (Core) - II.B.2.e) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; (Core)

-II.B.2.f) pursue faculty development designed to enhance their skills at least annually; and, ^(Core)
+II.B.2.f) pursue faculty development designed to enhance their skills;

+and, (Core)